 If you must have your phone near you, download an app that stops you from continuously checking Instagram or Facebook.
 Forest is a particularly innovative one.
 It plants a seed when you lock your phone and a tree continues to grow until you quit the app.
 To make sure your tree keeps growing, don't go on to any other apps on your phone.
 If this doesn't work for you, there are plenty of other productivity apps that can stop you unnecessarily checking your phone.

-It is important to ensure that all of this revision doesn’t go to waste and that you are able to apply the knowledge in an exam situation.
+It is important to ensure that all this revision doesn’t go to waste and that you are able to apply the knowledge in an exam situation.
 Past papers are a revising student’s best friend, and if your university or school doesn’t provide them, ask a teacher or lecturer to write a couple of questions down for you.
 The more you do, the more you can work out what the exam board is looking for and you can adapt your revision accordingly.
 Remember you are likely to fail the first couple, so don’t be disheartened.
-As with anything, practice makes perfect, so keep at it.
+As with anything, practise makes perfect, so keep at it.

 And finally, some more unorthodox revision methods that might work for you: